About the Clinical Bioethics Fellowship

 The deadline for applications for the fellowship beginning July 2019 is September 15, 2018.

 - Online application

 - Personal statement about career and research interests

 - Writing sample

 Seattle, WA 98101

-Salary is based on University of Washington salary scale for residency training commensurate with the individual’s prior training.
-Compensation in 2012–2013 is $56,880 for the R4 year.
+Salary is based on University of Washington salary scale for residency training commensurate with the individual's prior training.
+Compensation in academic year 2019 will be $65,676 at the R4 level.

-As a UW employee, fellows are eligible for medical, dental and life insurance benefits.
+As UW employees, fellows are eligible for medical, dental and life insurance benefits.